PTFE Covered Stents

 Electrospun Fabrics and Implant Covers

-Almost any polymeric material can be electrospun and Aran Biomedical would have experience with polyurethanes, urethane co-polymers, PET, as well as resorbable materials such as PLGA, PLLA, and PLA.
+Almost any polymeric material can be electrospun and Aran Biomedical has experience with polyurethanes, urethane co-polymers, PET, as well as resorbable materials such as PLGA, PLLA, and PLA.
 The fibre size, material thickness, and fibre orientation can be adjusted to suit the indication and ensure preferred performance results are achieved.